No one likes to be compared and probably will not be making it easy for you to do so.

 Share on:

-A Secured Loan is when a borrower put up a security(collateral) using something of value, such as a house, that the lender can take and sell to recover their losses if the borrower does not keep up with the loan repayments.
-When you take out a loan to buy a factory or house, the property itself is securing the loan.
+A Secured Loan is when a borrower puts up a security(collateral) using something of value, such as a house, that the lender can take and sell to recover their losses if the borrower does not keep up with the loan repayments.
+Such loans include secured overdrafts and property gear-up and they are usually cheaper than unsecured loans or the quantum larger, as the risks for the lenders are lower.

-In the UK, a secured loan is also called a debenture, whereas in the US, a long term loan even when unsecured, is called a Debenture.
+In the UK, a secured loan is also called a debenture, whereas in the US, a long-term loan even when unsecured, is called a Debenture.

 Share on: